 As I said, tough stuff; and Lumet deserves kudos for the way he marshals a large rotating cast and the many (unsurprising) turns of the plot.
 I kept track without squinting to concentrate.
 The mood of the piece is sustained, too.
 A creeping gloom punctuates the film, and certain moments (especially the rainy sequence where Ciello lights out in the middle of the night to make sure his informant gets a fix) are taut.
 Lumet isn’t flashy.
 He trades every whiff of pyrotechnical jujitsu that might have tempted him for what is a non-fussy style.
 Those viewers who expect (let alone want) a wham-bam-thank-you-ma’am, grand slam of tense action set pieces and cokey energy should steer clear.
 This is not that sort of movie.
 Lumet is more interested in how unrousing this all is; in the idea of what happens when a decent but flawed public servant tries to do the right thing, how he sees his life and career freefall as the bureaucratic noose around him slowly tightens.
 All because of the politics of the culture in which he makes his bread.

 That’s the key issue.
 Williams is in nearly every scene.
 He’s wired for action, handsome and brooding; and overall, he does fine work.
 But Lumet indulges William’s tendency to chew the scenery.
 Call it bravura acting all you want—here’s a performance where, depending on the scene, you may not be sure whether the fact that we recognize Williams ACTS (sinking his teeth into certain lines and moments with all he’s got) is to be confused with the overheated, nervy vibe Ciello leaves behind him like a greasy stink.
 Still, at his worst, Williams’ approach is mannered—over-doing, in a sense, the emotional crisis from which his character spins.
-I found it a touch too ornate, so tortured that it bordered on parody.
-So much so, in fact, that it clashes with Lumet’s pseudo-docu-realistic schemata.
+I found it a touch too ornate, so tortured that it borders on parody.
+It clashes with Lumet’s pseudo-docu-realistic schemata.
 (Unless, of course, Lumet intentionally toned other elements to give Williams more breathing room as a would-be Oscar nominee and Star of the first rank.
 I over-analyze.)

 Thank God, then, Lumet treats us to a great supporting cast.
 All of them—but Jerry Orbach (as the no-nonsense Gus Levy, one of Ciello’s closest friends and comrades) in particular—give this New York tragedy a shot in the arm.
 Standouts that help jog the picture along include Lindsay Crouse as Ciello’s long-suffering wife, Bob Balaban as a federal prosecutor, and Michael Tolkan as a cutthroat D.A. who wants to crucify Ciello.